 Here’s a sample lesson you could use on the day you make your pumpkin explode.

-Play this video which shows Jimmy placing rubber bands around his pumpkin.
+Play this video which shows Jimmy placing rubber bands around a pumpkin.

 Have students write down a guess that is too low.
 Too high.
 Then estimate their best guess.